Lifailon/ssh-bot/README.md

 ```

 > [!NOTE]
-> To access remote hosts, authorization is used by a key (in the example, `.ssh/id_rsa`), which must be forwarded to the container from the host system.
+> The bot environment is not stored in an image, but uses a mounting mechanism.
+To access remote hosts using a key, you need to forward the private key file from the host system to the container (as in the example above) and leave the contents of the `SSH_PRIVATE_KEY_PATH` variable empty.

 ## Build